hongyi18/hongyi18.github.io/research/numerics_linux.md

 - \$Home: The home directory is where your sessions begin by default.
 Its intended use is for personal storage of data and files.
 Since it's not designed for I/O, jobs should not be submitted from here.
 - \$PROJECTS: The project storage is intended for storing datasets, files and software that are accessible by all members of the PI group.
-- \$WORK: This directory is similar to \$PROJECT, but only accessible to compute nodes.
+- \$WORK: This directory is similar to \$PROJECT, but only accessible to login nodes.
 Hence jobs should not be submitted from here.
 - \$SHARED_SCRATCH: This is intended for reading and writing data (job I/O) on the cluster.
 It may also be used as a temporary location to hold files if you are over quota.
 To use it, you should create a directory for yourself and work with files from inside of said directory.
 Files here will be purged regularly, so always copy your data to other directories.
 - \$TMPDIR: This is similar to \$SHARED_SCRATCH, but is designed for compute nodes.
 Data and files here will be purged at the end of each job.
 - In short, submit jobs from and output data to \$SHARED_SCRATCH or \$PROJECT, then copy data to \$HOME, \$PROJECT or \$WORK at the end of each job.